Communote/communote.github.io/doc/dev_how_plugin.md

      plugins.communote.tutorial.construction.text=Achtung!
 Ihr Communote ist gerade im Aufbau.
      ````

-3. But you are not able to use these message keys in the JavaScript context so we need a extension to register them.
-Go to your plugin Java folder where the `Activator.java` takes place and delete the file because in this example we do not need it.
-Create instead at the same folder the java file called `TutorialJsMessages`:
+3. But you are not yet able to use this message key in the JavaScript context.
+You will first have to expose it with a special extension point.
+Therfore, go to your plugin and look for a directory which contains the file `Activator.java` file.
+Now delete this file because it is not needed in this example and create a Java file named `TutorialJsMessages.java` instead.
+Add the following content (and the package and import statements which we omitted for better readability) to it:

    ```java
    @Component